-This post contains affiliate links.
+This post about traveling in grad school contains affiliate links.
 For more information see disclosure at bottom of home page

 COVID 19 will end one day and it will be ok to travel.
 I guarantee this.
 Until then, traveling in grad school right now may not be the best idea, especially if you are not vaccinated.
 If you are like me, you are feeling the travel bug, bad.
 Every year since I graduated undergrad has had at least one trip to another country or multiple countries, so I am ready to get back out there.
 I know for a fact that I am not alone.
 My girlfriend seems to spend more time on Skyscanner, looking for cheap flights everywhere than she does on work lately lol.
 I am pretty much the same way right now, so it’s ok.